Jean-François Bony

 Jean-François Bony (24 February 1754 – 1825) was a French painter, draftsman, embroiderer, silk manufacturer, and flower painter.
-A talented artist, his designs include studies of a dress and mantle proposed for the wearing of Josephine de Beauharnais at the coronation of Napoleon.
+A talented artist, his designs include studies of a dress and mantle proposed for the wearing of Joséphine de Beauharnais at the coronation of Napoleon.
 Bony was active before, during and after the French Revolution, also designing fabrics for Marie Antoinette, Empress Marie Louise and Napoleon himself.